gmiDAO/gmi-xnft/README.md

 nvm can help in this

-If the following problem appears doing `yarn dev`

 ### Runtime Erros

+In the following error appears on running the dev server using `yarn dev`:

 ERROR in ./node_modules/expo/AppEntry.js:3
 Module not found: Can't resolve '../../App'